 Turned Out Nice

-From 'one of the best science writers we have', a stark and authoritative vision of Britain after a century of global warming.
+Turned Out Nice, from Marek Kohn – ‘one of the best science writers we have’ – is a stark and authoritative version of Britain after a century of global warming.